 How long do solar batteries hold a charge?

-Different solar batteries have different power holding capacity.
+Different solar batteries have different power-holding capacities.
 The type of materials used to make the solar battery is one of the factors that affect how long a solar battery can hold a charge other factors include;

-- Presence of solar battery controllers: Devices like solar batteries maintainers will hold some amount of charge in a battery even when the battery is not in use or charging.
+• Presence of solar battery controllers: Devices like solar battery maintainers will hold some amount of charge in a battery even when the battery is not in use or charging.

-- Size of the battery: Batteries with a large power holding capacity will hold power for long compared to small batteries.
+• Size of the battery: Batteries with a large power holding capacity will hold power for longer compared to small batteries.

 Another factor is how long a solar battery has lasted.
 Once you have started using a solar battery, it will start to deteriorate.
 This means the holding capacity will start reducing after every discharge and recharge cycle.
 So a new battery will hold charge longer than an old solar battery.